horsenoggingit/lambdaAuth/README.md

 7. Build the backend
   * go back to the "root project folder” (“cd ..; cd ..; cd ..”)
   * run "npm start”
-    * This will build the server configuration and upload the angular app to s3.
+    * This will build the backend configuration and upload the angular app to s3.
 The last line will give you the URL of the site that you can just paste into a browser. e.g. http://lambdaauth2972.s3-website-us-east-1.amazonaws.com